-In a region just north of Johannesburg South Africa there is a network of cave systems.
-Many hundreds of new caves have been discovered in the past 5 years and many contain fossilized bones.
-Anyone that hears about these caves is probably picturing a series of caverns underground and remains in the sediments in these caves.
-Yes there are still underground caves in the area but many, if not most of the caves including Malapa cave are actually remnants of caves not caves themselves.
+In a region just north of Johannesburg South Africa, there is a network of cave systems.
+Many hundreds of new caves have been discovered in the past five years, and many contain fossilized bones.
+Anyone who hears about these caves is probably picturing a series of caverns underground and assumes that the remains of hominids found there must be in the sediments in these caves.
+Yes, there are still underground caves in the area, but many if not most of the caves including Malapa are actually remnants of caves, not caves themselves.

 What we have left today in this area are hundreds of rocky deposits that represent the mineralized rock (flow-stone, stalactites and debris that fell into the cave and was cemented together) where cave pools and large rooms used to be.
 As the cartoon depicts, a cave system is thought to have formed in these rock layers in the past but at the time the caves where 50-100 feet under the ground.
-At times there were

-Over time, the rock that lay above the cave gradually eroded to where the ground surface is today.
-So for much of this area the caves now are exposed as the hard rocks that are left.
+Over time, the rock that formed the cave ceiling gradually eroded to where the ground surface is today.
+So, for much of this area, what once were the filled cavities of caves now are exposed as rocky remains that are left.
 Hundreds of these cave “deposits” have been examined.
 Most have NO fossils in the preserved cave stone at all.
 This is probably because most of the cave system of pools never had an opening to the surface above them when the sediments and minerals formed to fill the space.
-Only a few of these cave deposits have fossils but when they do they have a LOT of fossils and all of them represent species that are extinct today.
-In some cases hundreds of different animals have been identified in one cave deposit as the sinkhole/death trap just continued to collect victims over time.
+Only a few of these cave deposits have fossils, but when they do they have a LOT of fossils and all of them represent species that are extinct today.
+In some cases, hundreds of different animals have been identified in one cave deposit as the sinkhole/death trap just continued to collect victims over time.

 Yet, all these fossils are found essentially at ground level or just a meter or two below ground level today.
-Below is a map of a cross section of one of these filled in cave pit deposits in which the Australopithecus sediba fossils were found.
-You can see these fossils were found just a couple meters below the general land surface.
-This rock is fractured and eroding now that it is exposed and they have pulled pieces of rock out of this pit and have been doing CT-scans to look for bones of primates.
-The rocks are fulls of bones of other animals again indicating these are the remains of animals that have fallen into “death trap.”
+Below is a map of a cross-section of one of these filled in cave pit deposits in which the Australopithecus sediba fossils were found.
+You can see these fossils were found just a couple of meters below the general land surface.
+This rock is fractured and eroding now that it is exposed, and scientists have pulled pieces of rock out of this pit and have been doing CT-scans to look for bones of primates.
+The rocks are full of bones of other animals again indicating these are the remains of animals that have fallen into “death trap.”

 Geological Context and Young Earth Views on Human Fossils.